QiyaoWei/Hypo-Test/README.md

-# Quantifying perturbation impacts for large language models
+# Statistical Hypothesis Testing for Auditing Robustness in Language Models

-This is the official implementation of DBPA ([Quantifying perturbation impacts for large language models](https://arxiv.org/pdf/2412.00868)).
+This is the official implementation of Statistical Hypothesis Testing for Auditing Robustness in Language Models ([arxiv](https://arxiv.org/abs/2506.07947)).
 Our paper proposes a new method for detecting and quantifying perturbations in large language model (LLM) responses.

 # Overview